My Top 4 Protein Bar Options (and which ones to avoid)! Updated May 2025

 1. Chief Collagen Bars

 Chief bars contain 15g protein and 2.2g sugar per bar.
 Grass-fed collagen is the protein source, and their flavour options are delicious (I haven’t tried lemon tart however – let me know if you have).
-No dried fruit included, instead nuts are used to bind them together.
+No dried fruit included, instead nut butter is used to bind them together.
 Monk fruit and a small amount of maple syrup are the sweeteners and they are paleo friendly.
 The texture crumbles quite a bit and they tend to break – heads up!

 2. Blue Dinosaur Protein Bars